2raj2raj/bitcoin-educational-content/courses/pos305/en.md

 #### Set up a Bitcoin Wallet in BTCPay Server

-BTCPay Server offers two methods for wallet setup.
+BTCPay Server offers two methods for setting up a wallet.
 One way is to import an existing Bitcoin wallet.
 The import can be done by connecting a hardware wallet, importing a Wallet file, entering an Extended public key, scanning a wallet’s QR code, or, least favorably, entering a previously created Wallet recovery seed by hand.
 In BTCPay Server, it is also possible to create a new wallet.
 There are two possible ways of configuring BTCPay Server when generating a new wallet.

 The hot wallet option in BTCPay Server enables features such as 'Payjoin' or 'Liquid'.
 There is, however, a drawback: the recovery seed generated for this Wallet will be stored on the server, where anyone with admin control could fetch it.
 As your private key is derived from your recovery seed, a malicious actor could gain access to your current and future funds!